 CTU’s Global Security Series offers background on current national and homeland security topics.
-In this new series, University Dean of Security Studies, Dr. Morag, will focus on an often unaddressed area of homeland security: public health.
+In this new series, Dr. Morag, will focus on an often unaddressed area of homeland security: public health.
 Today he begins by taking a deeper look at pandemics, the threats that they pose and how they are discovered and tracked.

 Most people associate homeland security with counterterrorism intelligence-gathering, investigations, tactical teams breaking down doors to capture suspects, and other, more immediate threats.
 Those who travel frequently often associate the field with aviation security when they encounter Transportation Security Administration (TSA) personnel at an airport checkpoint.
 Others associate homeland security with areas such as border security and disaster relief.
 Few people, however, realize that public health, in particular elements that focus on discovering, mapping and addressing major disease outbreaks, is a critical part of the homeland security enterprise.
 In many ways, pandemics represent a far greater threat in terms of lives lost and economic damage than any terrorist - unless that terrorist has access to a weapon of mass destruction.
 While public health, in most people’s minds, may not be as “sexy” as counterterrorism, it is of grave importance to homeland security.